-- i.
+- - i.
 Introduction of officers - Dr. Sellers introduced herself and the new Graduate Faculty officers including Dr. Devon Ralston as secretary and Dr. Kori Bloomquist as Parliamentarian - ii.
-Applying for graduate faculty status (application form is available here\) - Dr. Sellers reminded the assembly that prospective graduate faculty members could apply after one year, and that it was a simple process.
-Dr. Greg Oakes re-iterated that the application form was self explanatory, and that prospective graduate faculty can have experience from other institutions. - iii.
+Applying for graduate faculty status (application form is available <a href="https://example.com/here-two-nc-tal-ex-em-like-two- - iii.
 Note: Minutes from the March 2, 2018 GFC meeting will be on the agenda for approval at the full GFC meeting on August 31.